moelholm/moelholm.github.io/_posts/2017-03-26-kotlin-understanding-properties.md

 description: "How Kotlin properties look like at the JVM bytecode level"
 date: 2017-03-26
 comments: true
+tags: kotlin
 ---

 In this post I am going to look into Kotlin properties [1] from a Java developers perspective.
 By a few examples and by looking into the generated code.

-I have created an example project <a href="https://github.com/nickymoelholm/smallexamples/tree/master/javadevelopers-understanding-kotlin-properties" target="_blank">on GitHub</a>.
+I have created an example project <a href="https://github.com/moelholm/smallexamples/tree/master/javadevelopers-understanding-kotlin-properties" target="_blank">on GitHub</a>.
 You will find a few examples of how to declare properties - and for each of them, also identical unit tests in Java and Kotlin.

 Let's demystify those properties 🙂